Fandi/asdf.js/README.md

 Default is Object.
 Property configured as Object will accept any value if nullable is set to true.

 *value? : any*
+Initial value of the property.
 Default is null.
 Will throw error if value type is not the same as the type configured on descriptor.

 *writable? : Boolean*
-Default is true.
+Default is false if value is a function, else true.

 *nullable? : Boolean*
 Default is true.
-Will throw error if set to false and configured value is null.
+Will throw error if set to false and the initial value configured on descriptor is set to null.

 *extensible? : Boolean*
-Default is true.
+Default is false if value is a function, else true.
 Will be ignored if configured type is set to any non-extensible type (e.g. String, Number, Boolean.)
+[More about extensible (section 8.6.2, Object Internal Properties and Methods)](http://www.ecmascript.org/docs.php)

 #### Example Usage ####
 ```html